helloworldawaits.com

 Bonus: Major hotels are off-season so prices drop.

-Winter (other than holiday December) — great prices in larger cities and even Murree.
+Winter (excluding December holidays) — best rates in big cities and even in Murree.

-Yes, primarily in Punjab and Sindh (July—August).
-Adjust your schedule if you want dry hiking.
+Yes, mainly in Punjab and Sindh (July–August).
+Plan around it if you want dry hikes.

 Did You Know?